jgscott/SDS323/slides/05_linear_models/05_linear_models.md

 Interactions are about capturing these context-specific effects by correctly modeling the _joint effect_ of more than one feature at once.

 The real world is full of interactions!
-- house price versus (square footage, distance to downtown)
+- house price versus (square footage, location)
 - college GPA versus (SAT Math score, college major)
 - health outcomes vs (ACE inhibitors, pregnancy)